 - There were no changes in urinary potassium.

-- Public heath agencies in developing countries should examine mechanisms to achieve sustained reductions in sodium intake at the population level in order to decrease the burden of disease secondary to increased blood pressure.
+- Public heath agencies in developing countries should examine mechanisms to achieve sustained reductions in sodium intake at the population level in order to decrease the burden of disease secondary to increased BP.

 - Suspect that attrition was due to subjects' inability to adhere to protocols, but this was not clearly stated